k98kurz/mycelium-network-specification/draft-spec.md

 its links.
 See section 8.3 for details on bridging and topology testing.

 The topologies available in Mycelium will be the following:
-- Mesh: a mesh of peers sharing a radio link or variety of radio links described by a normed vector space and a distance metric.
+- Mesh: a mesh of peers sharing a radio link, variety of radio links, or a sparsely connected graph of directional links; the topology is described by a normed vector space and a distance metric.
 - Bus: a group of peers sharing a data bus link; effectively a 1-dimensional mesh network.
 - Ring: a group of peers sharing links configured in a ring topology.